Herd immunity: Eradication of diseases

 If herd immunity has been established and maintained in a population for a sufficient time, the disease is inevitably eliminated – no more endemic transmissions occur.
 If elimination is achieved worldwide and the number of cases is permanently reduced to zero, then a disease can be declared eradicated.
-Eradication can thus be considered the final effect or end-result of public health initiatives to control the spread of infectious disease.
+Eradication can thus be considered the final effect or end-result of public health initiatives to control the spread of contagious disease.
 In cases in which herd immunity is compromised, on the contrary, disease outbreaks among the unvaccinated population are likely to occur.

 The benefits of eradication include ending all morbidity and mortality caused by the disease, financial savings for individuals, health care providers, and governments, and enabling resources used to control the disease to be used elsewhere.
 To date, two diseases have been eradicated using herd immunity and vaccination: rinderpest and smallpox.
 Eradication efforts that rely on herd immunity are currently underway for poliomyelitis, though civil unrest and distrust of modern medicine have made this difficult.
 Mandatory vaccination may be beneficial to eradication efforts if not enough people choose to get vaccinated.